Choral: Object-Oriented Choreographic Programming: Evaluation

+To test our implementation and its consistency with the original RetwisJ, we developed a test suite that programmatically invokes the HTTP APIs of the two systems.
+The suite performs a series of tests that simulates usage, modifying state (e.g., creating users and posts) and then checking that the results are as expected.

-\subsection{Programming Paradigms: Choral and Akka}
+\subsection{Programming paradigms: Choral and Akka}

 We carry out a brief comparison between Choral and an established framework for concurrent programming: the Akka framework for the Java language.
-Akka is a popular reactive framework based on actors for the ``traditional'' way of programming concurrent software; that is, software where each endpoint is programmed from a local viewpoint, in contrast with the global view on the expected interactions of choreographic programming.
+Akka is a popular reactive framework based on actors for the `traditional' way of programming concurrent software; that is, software where each endpoint is programmed from a local viewpoint, in contrast with the global view on the expected interactions of choreographic programming.
+We use Akka version 2.6.18.

 We depict the development processes of Choral and Akka in \cref{fig:choral-vs-akka}, respectively on the left and on the right sides.
 The processes are slightly different: \begin{itemize} \item In Choral, we implement a choreography using a single codebase (\textcircled{\scalebox{.8}{\textsf{A}}}).
 The codebase for each participant is then generated automatically by our compiler (\textcircled{\scalebox{.8}{\textsf{B}}}). \item By contrast, in Akka, we implement the behaviour of each participant separately (\textcircled{\scalebox{.8}{\textsf{C}}}).
 There are no components to write choreographies. \end{itemize}